dmytri/garden-lib-artifacts/README.md

 ### Steps
 1. Create a container module to build the assets
 1. Create a tast to retrieve the artifacts
-1. Create an exec module with a task to copy the assets into it's build directory
+1. Create an exec module with a build command to run above task and copy the assets into it's build directory
-1. Create a container module that includes the assets as build dependencies
+1. Create a container module that includes the exec module as a build dependencies
-1. Create an `update-lib` custom command to make it easy for devs to run the task
+1. Create an `test-lib` custom command to make run the test script from the app container
-1. Create a workflow that runs the task and deploys for CI

 ## Running Example

 ### Requires

 - minikube

-### For Developers

-#### Command
-`garden update-lib`

-#####  Expected Result
-- task `copy-lib-artifacts` runs and copies lib-artifacts into build directory

 #### Command
 `garden deploy`